 - We strongly suggest you change your password before accessing your email account the first time.
-Your initial password is a randomly generated combination of letters and numbers, which is difficult to remember.
+Your initial password is a randomly generated combination of letters and numbers.
+It cannot be looked up, but you can change it.
 To change your password, do the following steps:

 - Go to http://www.shepherd.edu